At an early age, Dr. Paul Martin knew medicine was his calling.

-Although most of Martin's current work involves research, he still finds the time to treat patients for about two months each year.
+Although most of Martin's work involves research, patient care has been an important component of his career.
 His dedication to his patients and his work has earned him a long list of admirers.

-Outside of work, with two grown children and four very young grandchildren, he and his wife have plenty to keep them busy.
+Outside of work, with six young grandchildren and a never-ending stream of new books to read and places to visit, he and his wife have plenty to keep them busy.

-And for a little extra company, his wife got a dog to keep them on the move.
+And for a little extra company, there’s his dog, Kashi.

 “He loves fetching the ball and sitting in the reading chair with me when he’s not begging for bits of kibble,” Martin said.